civol/HDLRuby/README.md

 ### Transmit statement

 A transmit statement is declared using the arrow operator `<=` within a behavior.
-Its right value is the expression to compute and its left value is a reference to the target signals (or parts of signals), i.e., the signals (or part of signals) that receive the computation result.
+Its right value is the expression to compute and its left value is a reference to the target signals (or parts of signals), i.e., the signals (or parts of signals) that receive the computation result.

-For example, following code transmits the value `3` to signal `s0` and the sum of the values of signals `i0` and `i1` to the first four bits of signal `s1`:
+For example, the following code transmits the value `3` to signal `s0` and the sum of the values of signals `i0` and `i1` to the first four bits of signal `s1`:

 ```ruby
 s0 <= 3